 - Preheat oven to 275°C / 530°F, or as high as it will go.
 Put shelf in top third of oven.

 - Without touching the edges, use finger tips and back of fingers to deflate dough gently and spread out into a 20cm/8" round.
-Then use your fingers to stretch the dough, working around the circle, until it's almost the size of a 30cm / 12" pizza pan.
+Then use your fingers and palms to stretch the dough, working around the circle, until it's almost the size of a 30cm / 12" pizza pan.

 Topping / Cooking (work quickly!):